jackfranklin/doccy/README.md

 ### TODO

 - allow options for changing Markdown formatting
-- make CLI tool take a glob or directory
+- make CLI tool take a glob or directory, and output a new MD file for each JS file it finds
 - add more keys